NICK'S QUICK BRIOCHE

 2 large eggs at room temperature

-Food Processor: Whisk the warm milk into 1 cup flour and yeast in a small bowl, Set aside.
+Food Processor or Stand Mixer: Whisk the warm milk into 1 cup flour and yeast in a small bowl, Set aside.

 Place butter pieces, sugar and salt in the work bowl of a food processor or mixer with a paddle attachment.
 Pulse several times or mix at medium speed until the mixture is smooth.
 Add eggs one at a time allowing each to be incorporated before adding another.
 At this point add the remaining flour and yeast mixture.
 Pulse in these ingredients until the dough is smooth.
 (If the processor motor labors, stop the machine, work in 2 tablespoons more flour and return to pulsing.
 Repeat again if necessary.
 Run the processor continuously for 15 seconds.
 If using a mixer, blend until ball forms, adding more flour as needed.
 Switch to a dough hook and knead for 2 minutes.

 Transfer the dough to a well floured work surface and knead the dough until it becomes smooth and elastic.
 After a rest of 10 minutes, the dough may be used to wrap around a filling or be shaped into rolls.
 The dough may also be refrigerated up to 24 hours before shaping, rising and baking.